annatharian/atliq-dashboard/README.md

 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data."

+## Objectives:
+### Develop key metrics:
+Calculate and visualize KPIs like Revenue, Occupancy %, RevPAR (Revenue per Available Room), ADR (Average Daily Rate), DSRN (Daily Sellable Room Nights), DBRN (Daily Booked Room Nights), and DURN (Daily Utilized Room Nights).
+### Create an intuitive dashboard:
+Design a dashboard that allows stakeholders to explore these KPIs by city, room type, and week, helping them understand performance trends and make data-driven decisions.
+### Provide insights and recommendations:
+Analyze the data to identify patterns, trends, and potential areas for improvement, with a focus on improving operational efficiency and revenue growth.

 ![image](https://github.com/user-attachments/assets/1447296c-6bc9-4b73-bdef-df18f948c229)

 The Key Performance Indicators(KPIs) in the hospitality industry: